 As is often the case in a small town, Pink Hill doesn't have a public transportation system that people use for their commute.

-The population of Pink Hill overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Pink Hill, 23.86% have at least a bachelor's degree.
+The education level of Pink Hill citizens is a little higher than the average for US cities and towns: 23.86% of adults in Pink Hill have at least a bachelor's degree.

 The per capita income in Pink Hill in 2022 was $25,681, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $102,724 for a family of four.
 However, Pink Hill contains both very wealthy and poor people as well.